danielgafni/Bachelor/README.md

 pip install -r requirements.txt
 ```

-Install [bindsnet](https://github.com/Hananel-Hazan/bindsnet) and replace its directory in path with the one I provide.
+Install [bindsnet](https://github.com/Hananel-Hazan/bindsnet) and replace its directory with the one I provide.
 It contains important bugfixes.

+All my code is located in the **thesis** directory.

 Run the following code in Jupyter Notebook.
 The notebook must be located at the root of the project.